rafiazman/react-typescript-template/README.md

 Includes:
 * GitHub pages build script
-* ESLint config
+* ESLint for styling source files
+* Prettier for styling JSON & stylesheet files
-* Husky for applying ESLint on commit
+* Husky for applying ESLint and Prettier on commit